Major Spotlight: English

 This question helps dispel the unemployed poet notion.
 An English major offers nearly unlimited career possibilities.
 Employers are often looking for people who can read critically and write effectively.
 In the corporate world, an English major begins at a lower pay rate, but eventually earns more than the average.
 English majors can become doctors and lawyers, CEOs and politicians, teachers and airline pilots.
 The head of Sony Corporation some years back was an English major.
 A person with an English major could become an accountant with the proper training, but learning to write well as a 40-year-old is difficult at best.
 Language is the foundation for all learning.
 Begin early!

-- Can you name one thing unique thing about the English department (as opposed to the
+- Can you name one unique thing about the English department (as opposed to the other

 blog comments powered by Disqus